Monthly Plug-In Sales Scorecard

 Overall last year, GM sold less extended range Chevys than 2012 (23,094 were sold in 2013 vs 23,461), the company now has to renew efforts to both produce and market the 38 mile, extended range vehicle to avoid the same fate for 2014.

-Nissan LEAF: 1,425 LEAFs were sold in February, which was a 118% improvement over February 2013 when 653 were sold. (full story on this month’s results can be found here)
+Previously, 1,425 LEAFs were sold in February, which was a 118% improvement over February 2013 when 653 were sold – and none were in stock. (full story on this month’s results can be found here)

 Overall in 2013, Nissan sold 22,610 cars, which is a big improvement of 2012 when only 9,819 were sold.

-Heading into March, almost 1,000 units (up from about 200) are ready to be bought…provided you have $75,995 in cash lying around; although we like the looks of their recently announced $699/month lease deal a lot better.
+As for inventory, even more ELRs showed up as GM wound down full scale production of the luxury plug-in coupe in February.
+Heading into April, about 1,100 are ready to be bought…provided you have $75,995 in cash lying around; although we like the looks of their recently announced $699/month lease deal a lot better.

 Also of interest: Cadillac has also made available a premium charging station for the ELR.
 And for the first 1,000 customers – it’s free!*